-A wine with a contemporary style, having an elegant and intense profile.
-The wines show the character of the selected vineyard parcels on the Estate.
+A wine with a contemporary style, as well as an elegant and intense profile.
+These wines convey the character of the selected and distinct parcels on the Estate.

-Destemming, must chilling, skin maceration, pneumatic pressing, cold settling, fermentation temperature control with selected yeast inoculation in stainless steel tanks, centrifuging, fining, cold stabilization and filtration.
+Destemming, must chilling, pressing, must decantation, temperature controlled inoculated fermentation with selected yeast in stainless steel tanks, centrifugation, stabilisation and filtration.

 In the 18th century, João de Aboim, a descendent of Egas Moniz and an important figure in the time of King Afonso III, created, from the different lands given by the Monsaraz and Portel municipalities, Defesa do Esporão one of the oldest estates of this type in Southern Portugal.

 Defesas were large demarcated estates that were defended against grazing cattle from other areas and directly linked to the founding of Portugal during the Christian reconquest of the south.
 Examples of agro-forestry and pastoralist systems, defesas had a variety of uses.
 Deriving from the Mediterranean forest, at the time of the founders, the defesas reclaimed land from forests for the purpose of pasture.

 Defesa do Esporão was one of the key examples of this type of estate linked to the founding of Portugal.
 Its boundaries, which were established in the late-13th century by a charter kept at Torre do Tombo national archive, have remained unchangend until today.

 For centuries, the estate has employed agro-forestry and pastoralist methods based on the preservation of biodiversity and a multifunctional system that Esporão considers best practice to protect our ecosystem.

 Hints of yellow fruit such as apricot and plum, combined with citrus notes that magnify the freshness and intensity.